Ebony Salmon: Manchester United

 On 1 July 2018, Salmon joined the newly-formed Manchester United to compete in the FA Women's Championship.
 On 4 January 2019, Salmon moved to fellow Championship side Sheffield United on loan until the end of the season having not yet made her United debut.
 She was released at the end of the season having not made an appearance for the club.

-Loan to Sheffield United
+Sheffield United (loan)

-On 6 January 2019, she made her league debut for Sheffield United, as a 52nd minute substitute for Chloe Dixon, in their 2–1 defeat by Tottenham Hotspur.
+On 6 January 2019, she made her league debut for Sheffield United, as a 52nd-minute substitute for Chloe Dixon, in their 2–1 defeat by Tottenham Hotspur.
 On 27 January, Salmon scored her first goal for the club, converting a 90th minute penalty in Sheffield United's 2–3 defeat by Charlton Athletic in the Women's Championship.
 She scored her second brace of the season on 11 May in a 6–0 win over Millwall.

 Bristol City

 On 15 July 2019, Salmon signed with Bristol City ahead of the 2019–20 FA WSL season.
 She made her debut on the opening day of the season on 7 September 2019, in a 0–0 home draw against Brighton & Hove Albion.
 Salmon scored the only goal in a 1–0 away win against former club Manchester United to secure Bristol City's first win of the season on 5 January 2020.
 Salmon was Bristol City's highest goalscorer for the 2019–20 season, scoring five league goals and eight in all competitions as Bristol City avoided relegation after finishing the curtailed season in 10th place on points-per-game.
 She repeated the feat the following season, scoring 10 goals in all competitions including six in the league.
 However, Bristol City finished bottom and were relegated.
 On 13 May 2021, the club announced Salmon would be leaving in the summer upon the expiration of her contract.